What happens to CNN and MSNBC if Biden wins? It’s complicated.

 A former CNN anchor argued that after years of the network challenging Trump, “a Biden win could have a devastating impact on their bottom line.”

 CNN officially disagrees.
-As a global journalistic enterprise that is oriented around covering breaking news, a CNN insider said, the network will still have plenty of massive stories to aggressively cover, even if Biden wins — with the continued devastation wrought by the covid-19 pandemic at the top of the list.
+As a global journalistic enterprise that is oriented around covering breaking news, a CNN insider said, the network will still have plenty of stories to aggressively cover, even if Biden wins — with the continued devastation wrought by the covid-19 pandemic at the top of the list.
 “That, on its own, will be a big draw for cable news in 2021,” the person said.

 An MSNBC insider also expressed confidence that a Biden presidency would keep the network’s journalists and commentators busy, mentioning the pandemic, racial justice and a potentially dicey transfer of political power as key issues.